Vualto/vudrm-public-docs/docs/source/VUDRM-key-provision.md

 ## Unified Streaming Integration

-The encryption keys provided by the Key Provider API are compatible with [Unified Streaming Platform's](https://www.unified-streaming.com/) mp4split product.
+The encryption keys provided by the Key Provider APIs are compatible with [Unified Streaming Platform's](https://www.unified-streaming.com/) mp4split product.

-The recommended approach is to call the Key Provider API and retrieve CENC and Fairplay Keys.
+The recommended approach is to call the Key Provider APIs and retrieve CENC and Fairplay Keys.
 Once the encryption keys have been retrieved they can be used with mp4split to generate an ism:

 ```bash
 mp4split --license-key=$LICENSE_KEY -o $ISM \